104.1 WBCN Boston Says Goodbye, Part 2 | August 8, 2009

 Read the full article here.

 In a very real sense, a living legend was being snuffed out.
 Or, perhaps it was more like put out of its misery.
 WBCN WAS the Rock Of Boston, and in its heyday it was more than a radio station, more than a Rock station, more than an institution… WBCN was to Progressive Rock what Rolling Stone is to the music and entertainment industry.
 Its the station that Peter Wolf was a DJ at, before becoming a sensation as lead singer of the J. Geils Band.
 It was one of the pioneering stations of the Album Rock format (which led, inevitably, to the Classic Rock format, the Active Rock format and the Alternative format).
 But in recent years, the station was dying a slow death from a cancer that was growing both in Boston Rock Radio, and with the station itself that grew out of the loss of the Howard Stern Show.. which, ironically, was never a local program despite the fact that Stern essentially got his radio start in Boston at local WNTN (1550 AM).
 Sales were down substantially before the economic downturn of September ’08, and the station’s ratings had been steadilly falling for over a decade.
-The answer to ‘why’ might lie in the fact that greater Boston’s youth was increasingly more interested in Rap, Hip-Hop and R&B music in recent years, and the fact that so many stations in Beantown were playing some form of Rock music… stations like co-owned WZLX (Classic Rock), WAAF, a recent move-in signal that used to be licensed to Worcester but moved to Westborough to cover the city better and the launch of a WAAF simulcast on the former WILD-FM (ex WBOT, WCAV-FM) as WKAF, plus rimshot Rockers 94 HJY from Providence, WHEB-FM Portsmouth NH, WGIR-FM Manchester and other stations heard well in the suburbs… not to mention WBOS and WXRV doing a lighter form of Rock and WFNX, a relatively low power but well listened to Alternative station.
+The answer to ‘why’ might lie in the fact that greater Boston’s youth was increasingly more interested in Rap, Hip-Hop and R&B music in recent years, and the fact that so many stations in Beantown were playing some form of Rock music… stations like co-owned WZLX (Classic Rock), WAAF, a recent move-in signal that used to be licensed to Worcester but moved to Westborough to cover the city better and the launch of a WAAF simulcast on the former WILD-FM (ex WBOT, WCAV-FM) as WKAF, plus rimshot Rockers 94 HJY from Providence, WHEB-FM Portsmouth NH, WGIR-FM Manchester and other stations heard well in the suburbs… not to mention WBOS and WXRV doing a lighter form of Rock.
 Its quite amazing that WBCN lasted as long as it did.

 We give kudos to the CBS and in particular, the CBS Boston cluster’s management and staff.
 Quite often when there’s a format change, there’s an abrupt change, a few hours of stunting, then a new format… and the listeners are just left hanging.
 This time was much different.
 Four full days were alloted to celebrating the storied history of WBCN, which included special guests, celebrities, and former disc jockeys, also featured plenty of airchecks and classic songs & programming elements.